Cate Blanchett biography

 The following year, Blanchett appeared the first installment of The Lord of the Rings franchise, directed by Peter Jackson and based on the novel by author J.R.R.
 Toklien; she played the royal elf Galadriel in The Fellowship of the Ring (2001).
 Blanchett returned to the character for the second and third installments of the film trilogy (reuniting with Elijah Wood, Orlando Bloom and Liv Tyler, among other recurring Lord of the Rings cast members): The Two Towers, released in 2002, and The Return of the King, released in 2003.

-In 2005, Blanchett garnered her biggest cinematic accolade to date; she earned an Academy Award (best actress in a supporting role) for her portrayal of the legendary Katharine Hepburn in Martin Scorsese's Howard Hughes biopic, The Aviator.
+In 2005, Blanchett garnered her biggest cinematic accolade to date: She earned an Academy Award for best supporting actress for her portrayal of legendary actress Katharine Hepburn in Martin Scorsese's Howard Hughes biopic, The Aviator.